 - Electricity in the bathroom — for the drill and driver.

-- If the bathroom is very tight, tell us in advance so we can plan the assembly sequence.
+- If the bathroom is very tight, let us know in advance so we can plan the assembly order.

 A real case from Warsaw

 We were called to a flat in Praga Poludnie.
 The owners had bought a 90 x 90 cm corner cabin with a high tray.
-The bathroom was small and the waste outlet was 15 cm away from where it needed to be.
-We extended the pipe with a flexible connector and fitted a trap with a side outlet to maintain the correct fall.
-The tray was levelled on its feet, connected and tested — water drained fast.
-We assembled the frame, hung the glass panels and adjusted the doors.
-Silicone was applied around the full perimeter.
-Water on — completely dry, not a single leak.
+The bathroom was small, and the waste outlet was 15 cm away from where it had to be.
+We extended the pipe with a flexible connector and fitted a trap with a side outlet to keep the correct fall.
+The tray was levelled on its feet, connected, and tested — water drained quickly.
+We assembled the frame, hung the glass panels, and adjusted the doors.
+Silicone was applied around the entire perimeter.
+Water on — completely dry, not one leak.
 The job took three hours.
 The owners have been using it for six months with no complaints.

 Frequently asked questions